Your request is being processed, please wait.

 Contact an Assessor

-It is not a requirement to contact Assessment prior to submitting a formal complaint.
-However, contacting Assessment may resolve your concern without filing a formal complaint.
+It is not a requirement to contact the Assessment department prior to submitting a formal complaint.
+However, contacting the Assessment department may resolve your concern without filing a formal complaint and paying the fee.

 Filing a complaint

-You have the right to file a formal complaint against an assessment with the Assessment Review Board (ARB).
+You have the right to file a formal complaint against a property assessment with the Assessment Review Board (ARB).

 Submitting an assessment complaint is an opportunity to prove the assessment is incorrect or unfair.